What does Verified by Visa mean?

 - Use another card.
 Try another card, if you have one.

 - Pay by other means.
-Other payment options like PayPal or a mobile wallet may work where your card does not.
+Other payment options like PayPal or a mobile wallet may work if your card does not.

-Verified by Visa/Visa Secure is just one of many security measures protecting you from fraud, including fraud monitoring by your bank and zero-liability policies when someone else uses your card illegally.
-For a closer look at these measures or for what to do when fraud occurs, see our guide about credit card security measures.
+Verified by Visa/Visa Secure is just one of many security measures protecting you from fraud.
+Others include fraud monitoring by your bank and zero-liability policies when someone else uses your card illegally.
+For a closer look at these measures or for what to do when fraud occurs, see our guide about credit card fraud and security measures.

 Compare Visa credit cards